 Issues with the Dating of John before 100 A.D.

 Fundamentalists and conservative scholars are motivated to assign as early a date as possible to the Gospel of John.
 Some even go as far as to affirm a date before 70 A.D.
 However, there are numerous reasons why objective established scholarship of the early 20th century affirms a date after 100 A.D.
 Issues with Dating John Before 100 AD covers those issues with dating John before 100 A.D. as well as additional issues with dating John before 90 A.D., additional issues with dating John before 80 A.D., and problems with arguments dating John before 70 A.D.

 Of principal consideration that disqualifies an early dating of John is the lack of awareness and quotation of John in early Christian writings.
-Up to the middle of the second century there is nothing to prove, or even suggest, that ‘John was recognized as a Gospel.
-With respect to Justin Martyr, a church leader who wrote in the mid-second century, there is barely three potential references to John, although there is approximately 170 citations or references to the Synoptic Gospels.
+Up to the middle of the second century, there is nothing to prove, or even suggest, that ‘John was recognized as a Gospel.
+With respect to Justin Martyr, a church leader who wrote in the mid-second century, there are barely three potential references to John, although there are approximately 170 citations or references to the Synoptic Gospels.

-Those who date John before 100 A.D. are biased to presume the the earliest date possible whereas the range of 100-120 A.D. is a less-biased mid-range estimate that doesn’t push the date up to the the very front end of a larger plausible range of 90-140 A.D.
-Also, the Fourth Gospel being directed to philosophically minded Jews and Greeks of the 2nd Century is further evidence of a date after 100 A.D.
+Those who date John before 100 A.D. are biased to presume the earliest date possible whereas the range of 100-120 A.D. is a less-biased mid-range estimate that doesn’t push the date up to the very front end of a larger plausible range of 90-140 A.D.
+Also, the Fourth Gospel is directed to philosophically minded Jews and Greeks of the 2nd Century is further evidence of date after 100 A.D.

 Contested Status of John